volab/IoT_EPS/_1_userDoc/source/Bug_ToDoLst.rst

     :Cible:             firmware
     :Status:            **CLOSED**
-    :Problématique:     When i change summer time display time  error by command <C> is 3600 and DS3231 time is not updated
+    :Problématique:     When i change summer time display time  error by command <C> is 3600 and DS3231 time is not updated. command <s> can be used to force ds3231 update by NTP

     :Traitement:        it is not a bug DS3231 update period is #define RTC_UPDATE_PERIOD 15 //every 15mn